Aditya-k07/Aditya-k07/README.md

 ---

 ### 🚀 About Me:
-- 🌱 I’m currently in Third Year pursuing **B.E. in Computer Engineering** with a honors in **Data Science** at Bharati Vidyapeeth College of Engineering.
+- 🌱 I’m currently in Fourth Year pursuing **B.E. in Computer Engineering** with a honors in **Data Science** at Bharati Vidyapeeth College of Engineering.
 - 🛠️ I have professional experience in **data preprocessing**, **machine learning**, and **team-driven research**.
 - 🎯 My goal is to create impactful AI solutions and contribute meaningfully to society.
 - 🌐 Visit my portfolio( Currently in development ): [Aditya's Portfolio]().